Masterluke87/psixas/README.md

 Parts of the program were inspired by the [psi4numpy](https://github.com/psi4/psi4numpy) package

 ## Install
-To install and use psi4xas, you will need PSI4 already installed on your computer.
+To install and use psixas, you will need PSI4 already installed on your computer.
 You can then checkout the repository:
 ``` bash
 cd /path/to/psi4Plugins/
 git clone https://github.com/Masterluke87/psixas/